edamontology/edamontologyDocs/editors_guide.rst

    - Narrow synonym (``oboInOwl:hasNarrowSynonym``) - specialisms of the term
    - Broad synonym (``oboInOwl:hasBroadSynonym``) - generalisations of the term

-NB: Do **not** include American spellings or case variants as synonyms.
+NB: Use Britsh spelling and do **not** include American spellings or case variants as synonyms.

 - The **definition** should be a concise and lucid description of the concept, without acronyms, and avoiding jargon.
 - Peripheral but important information can go in the **comment** (``rdfs:comment``).